msv-lab/modus/doc/command-line-tool.md

 # Command Line Tool

 Modus provide the command line tool `modus-transpile` that coverts a given Modusfile to a Dockerfile that builds a given query.
-The query is specified using the `--query` option. `modus-transpile` is intended to be used in conjunction with the `docker build` command:
+The query is specified using the `QUERY` instruction, or can be specified/overridden using the `--query` option. `modus-transpile` is intended to be used in conjunction with the `docker build` command:

     $ modus-transpile Modusfile --query compile > Dockerfile
     $ docker build .